 When it comes to dining out or just relaxing, Canton has a variety of options.

 - Total businesses: 200

 - Newspaper: 1

-- Misc: Hardware, farm and home store, antique shops, gift shops, greenhouse, florist, car wash, funeral home, real estate offices, bowling alley, veterinarian, automotive sales and repair, medical equipment supply, hair salons, daycare providers, plumbers, electricians, contractors and more.
+- Misc: Farm and home store, antique shops, gift shops, greenhouse, florist, car wash, funeral home, real estate offices, veterinarian, automotive sales and repair, medical equipment supply, hair salons, daycare providers, plumbers, electricians, contractors and more.

 The Canton area has ten churches and a very active Ministerial Association that meets once a month.
 This association is comprised of local pastors and youth directors working together to spread the word of God.
 Several times a year the group provides opportunities for people of all faiths to meet and worship together at a Unity Service, Thanksgiving Eve Service, National Day of Prayer and Baccalaureate.
 They are also responsible for the local food pantry and care for those in need in our community.